iamasink/webpage/content/blog/2024-09-19-2_troubleshooting-my-pc-freezing.md

 00:01:05 3D Adaptive - 785808 error(s) found ( GPU #0 - NVIDIA GeForce RTX 2070 SUPER )
 00:01:06 3D Adaptive - 785808 error(s) found ( GPU #0 - NVIDIA GeForce RTX 2070 SUPER )
 ```
+idk

+##### 2025-06-05
+i finally bought a new power supply (CORSAIR RM850e 2025)
+which i now realise became £15 cheaper immediately after i bought it lol
+but anyway as of 2025-06-11, i haven't had any crashes like previously (touch wood)
+but of course my pc still has issues-
+my monitors don't like waking up from sleep
+and sometimes windows just wont start and itll get stuck on the post screen
+¯\\\_(ツ)\_/¯